 File income tax return

-After paying balance taxes if any, you can start the process of filing IT return.
-In case TDS amount deducted from you is more than the actual tax liability, then you can claim a refund for the excess amount deducted in your IT return.
+After paying balance taxes if any, you can start the process of filing Income Tax Return.
+In case the tax deducted (TDS) from your income is more than the actual tax liability, then you can claim a refund for the excess amount deducted in your Income Tax Return.

-Government has issued seven ITR forms for financial year 2018-19 which has to be considered for filing based on assessee’s source of income.
+Government has issued seven Income Tax Return forms for financial year 2021-22 which has to be considered for filing based on assessee’s source of income.
 Every year new forms are introduced for filing.
-To file your income tax return, you need to choose the correct ITR form.
+To file your income tax return, you need to choose the correct Income Tax Return form.
 If you select the wrong form, the return will be considered as defective.

-After uploading your annual IT return, you need to e-verify it.
-You have 5-6 different ways to e-verify your IT return.
-In case you have not e-verified your IT return, you will be required to send duly signed copy of the acknowledgement to “CPC Post Box No:1, Electronic city post office, Bangalore-560100, Karnataka, India”.
+After uploading your annual tax return, you need to e-verify it.
+You have 5-6 different ways to e-verify your tax return.
+In case you have not e-verified your tax return, you will be required to send duly signed copy of the acknowledgement to “CPC Post Box No:1, Electronic city post office, Bangalore-560100, Karnataka, India”.

-If you do not verify you IT return within 120 days of uploading, it will be treated as invalid, it means deemed as if not filed the ITR.
+If you do not verify you tax return within 120 days of uploading, it will be treated as invalid, it means deemed as if not filed the tax return.

-In case you are not aware of tax provisions or do not know the process, then we request you to read our articles on income tax to learn more and take the help of a tax practitioner to file your ITR form.
+In case you are not aware of tax provisions or do not know the process, then we request you to read our articles on income tax to learn more and take the help of a tax practitioner to file your tax return.